RFThings/arduino-STM32L4/README.md

  1. [Download and install the Arduino IDE](https://www.arduino.cc/en/Main/Software) (at least version v1.8.13)
  2. Start the Arduino IDE
  3. Go into Preferences
- 4. Add ```https://lacunaspace.github.io/arduino-STM32L4-Lacuna/package_STM32L4_Lacuna_boards_index.json``` as an "Additional Board Manager URL"
+ 4. Add ```https://rfthings.com.vn/wp-content/uploads/2021/05/package_rfthings-stm32l4_index.json``` as an "Additional Board Manager URL"
- 5. Open the Boards Manager from the Tools -> Board menu and install "STM32L4 Boards (Lacuna) by Tlera Corp/Lacuna Space"
+ 5. Open the Boards Manager from the Tools -> Board menu and install "STM32L4 (RFThings) by RFThings"
  6. Select your STM32L4 board from the Tools -> Board menu

 #### OS Specific Setup